iscc/iscc-codes/docs/index.md

 The overhead and cost of manually assigning and tracking identifiers for such content are prohibitive.
 But there is a solution to the problem: **auto-generated identifiers** created algorithmically from the content itself.

-With the advent of blockchain technology, the Internet is moving towards a network of peer-to-peer transactions.

 In a multi-sided ecosystem, **anybody** may have a legitimate interest to generate, lookup, or register an identifier for some digital content – whether they own the content or not.

 Authorship or copyright is **not** a requirement to create or use an identifier.
 But **an identifier is a requirement** to communicate and agree on authorship, origin, copyright, and other information.

-Technology allows us to authoritatively map **identifiers to digital content** using open, standardized fingerprinting algorithms.
+Technology allows us to map **identifiers to digital content** without requiring an intermediary by using open, standardized fingerprinting algorithms.

-Open and accessible **standard identifiers,** designed to manage small and sometimes transient pieces of digital content are fundamental for transactions and sales activities in our increasingly heterogeneous media environment.
+Open and accessible **standard identifiers**, designed to manage small and sometimes transient pieces of digital content are fundamental for transactions and sales activities in our increasingly heterogeneous media environment.

 By using standardized, decentralized, algorithmic identifiers for digital content, all ecosystem participants can engage more efficiently in content-related transactions.